Following completion of this chapter, the student will be able to:

 Chapter 9 discusses heat as a treatment modality.
 Warm whirlpools, paraffin baths, and hot packs, to name a few, all produce therapeutic heat.
 However, the depth of penetration of these modalities is superficial and at best only 1–2 cm.6 Ultrasound, along with diathermy, has traditionally been classified as a “deep heating modality” and has been used primarily for the purpose of elevating tissue temperatures.

 Suppose a patient is lacking dorsiflexion.
-It is ...
+It is determined through ...